Director: Harry Bromley Davenport

 Most Gruesome Special Effect

-Impregnated by means of some kind of gross, sucking appendage, a neighbour lady falls unconscious.
-A little while later she collapses in the kitchen, and after a disgusting pile of pulping viscera spills from between her legs, so does the presumed-missing Sam, his fully grown form tearing its way out in a manner both incredulous and disturbingly convincing.
+Impregnated by some kind of gross, sucking appendage, a neighbour lady falls unconscious.
+A little while later she collapses in the kitchen, and after a disgusting pile of viscera spills from between her legs, so does the presumed-missing Sam, his fully grown form tearing its way out in a manner both incredulous and disturbingly convincing.

 I get the feeling that Xtro is one of those movies you will either love or hate.
 Sure, it is badly acted with low-grade production values and shoddy editing, but that’s not the reason why I believe it will divide opinion.
 For those of you who actively watch this kind of fare, its deficiencies probably won’t offend you, nor will its relentlessly bleak aura.
-In fact, those people will probably find it relatively creative, and even quite charming in its surreal absurdities.
+In fact, those people will probably find it relatively creative, and even quite charming in its bleak surrealism.
 Others might view the movie as a joyless experience absolutely bereft of pleasure, and in many ways they would be right to.

 VHS Revival is a non-profit venture.
 Any donation, no matter how small, will help towards the site’s running costs and ultimately enable us to grow.
 Thank you.